It is never too late to turn on the light.

 What is Mindfulness Meditation?

-Mindfulness meditation—also called vipassana or awareness meditation—is the practice of learning how to be present to whatever it is that is going on in our lives—both within us and around us.
-When we learn to do so, we can then respond in wiser, more peaceful ways to life’s challenges—and more deeply embrace its joys as well.
+Mindfulness meditation—also called vipassana or awareness meditation—is the formal practice of sitting with what is present within us so that we can learn how to be present with whatever it is that is going on in our lives—both within us and around us.

 Regular meditation practice frees us from the habitual patterns of thought and behavior, and helps us to respond with wisdom—instead of react—to life and all it holds.